web3j/web3j-aion/codegen/README.md

 This module contains a command line interface (CLI) for the generation of [web3j contract wrappers](https://docs.web3j.io/smart_contracts.html#deploying-and-interacting-with-smart-contracts).
-The CLI tool takes a contract ABI and a binary file with the compiled code of a contract, and generates the Java stub to deploy and call the Aion contract.
+The CLI tool takes an ABI and a binary file with the compiled code, and generates the Java stub to deploy and call the contract.

 ## Usage